HeitorBalla/HeitorBalla/README.md

-- 👋 Hi, I’m @Heitor_rg
+- 👋 Hi, I’m @natoprogamador
-- 👀 I’m interested in Learning LUA
+- 👀 I’m interested in be Dev JR
-- 🌱 I’m currently learning C# and basic
+- 🌱 I’m currently learning html, CSS, JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Developing websites
 - 📫 How to reach me  ...

 <!---
 HeitorBalla/HeitorBalla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.